btmorr/leifdb/README.md

 2020-06-04T07:40:16-04:00 DBG Received append request: term:105 leaderId:"192.168.1.21:16991" prevLogIndex:1 prevLogTerm:97 leaderCommit:1
 ```

 Determine which ports correspond to the leader (let's say it's the one with an HTTP service bound to port 8080), then you can issue writes to the leader node, followed by reads to any node.
 See [Database requests](#database-requests) for writing read/write requests.
+[Note that this is not a final restriction--once redirect responses are implemented, the servers will handle redirecting writes to the leader and the user will be able to initiate a write with any node]

 ## Todo